ahmedDevs/Recipify/README.md

 7. [collaborators](#collab)

 ## PURPOSE
-### Overview  <a name="overview"></a>: This is a fullstack recipe app, that allows a user to create a repository of recipes, complete with a grocery ingredient list.
+### Overview  <a name="overview"></a>: This is a fullstack app, that allows a user to create a repository of recipes, complete with a grocery ingredient list.

 Please refer to the demo for sample output.
 The live site/demo is here: https:// [insert link to live site]